 On this revenge song, Adele lays into a former boyfriend.
 "It's me making a bit of a statement," she told Q Magazine.
 "People will hear it and go, Wow, she ain't mucking around."

-Adele described the song to Spin Magazine as a kiss-off to an unfaithful dude.
-"It's me saying, 'Get the f--- out of my house instead of me begging him to come back.
-It's my reaction to being told my life was going be boring and lonely and rubbish, and that I was a weak person if I didn't stay in a relationship," she said.
-"I wrote it as a sort of 'F--k you.'"
+Adele described the song to Spin magazine as a kiss-off to an unfaithful dude.
+"It's me saying, 'Get the f--k out of my house instead of me begging him to come back," she said.

 Like 19, the 21 title refers to Adele's age at the time the songs were written.
 The British singer explained on her website that the album "knocked me for six when writing it."
 She added: "It's different from 19, it's about the same things but in a different light.
 I deal with things differently now.
 I'm more patient, more honest, more forgiving and more aware of my own flaws, habits and principles.
 Something that comes with age I think.
 So fittingly this record is called 21.
 Everyday something happens that affects me, whether it be relationships, events, something I hear, something I see or something I feel.
 All of which is helping define me and turning me in to who I'm becoming.
 The whole reason I called my first album 19 was about cataloguing what happened to me then and who I was then, like a photo album you see the progression and changes in a person throughout the years.
 I tried to think of other album titles but couldn't come up with anything that represented the album properly, I kept swerving 21 thinking it was obvious.
 But why not be obvious?"